bcpierce00/unison/src/FEATURES.md

 - Code is not removed but it can be deprecated ->
   - Add or change a validation function to output a deprecation warning

+## User preferences

+User preferences are sent from client to server after establishing a connection.
+The server must know all preferences received from the client, otherwise the connection fails.

+When new preferences are created with a new feature, it is possible (and in most cases required) to add a guard function that determines if the preference is sent to the server or not.
+Typically, this guard function will take the form `fun () -> Features.enabled somefeature`, meaning that the preference is sent to server if and only if 'somefeature' is known by the server.

 ## Code evolution, conflicting features

 With features, new code does not have to replace existing code even if